idptools/metapredict/docs/usage/using-in-python.rst

 Predicting AlphaFold2 Confidence Scores Using Uniprot ID
 -----------------------------------------------------------

-By using the ``predict_pLDDT_uniprot`` function, you can generate predicted AlphaFold2 pLDDT confidence scores by inputting a Uniprot ID.
+By using the ``predict_pLDDT_uniprot`` function, you can generate predicted AlphaFold2 pLDDT confidence scores by inputting a UniProt ID.

 **Example**